ast-grep/ast-grep.github.io/website/advanced/faq.md

 The debug output will show the parsed AST nodes and you can compare them with the [Playground](/playground.html).
 You can also use different debug formats like `cst` or `pattern`.

-If you find there are different results, it is usually caused by incomplete code snippet in the pattern.
-To fix the issue, you can provide a complete context code via the [pattern object](/reference/rule.html#atomic-rules).
+Different results are usually caused by incomplete or wrong code snippet in the pattern.
+A common fix is to provide a complete context code via the [pattern object](/reference/rule.html#atomic-rules).

 ```yaml
 rule: